Best antifouling paint for fiberglass anti fouling paint marine polyurethane varnish sailboat maintenance

 The boot topping is the area starting at the junction between sea and air and three inches above the waterline on the hull.
-Boot top paints require a mixture of the harder topside paints and coatings and the softer, leaching anti-fouling and most owners use a contrasting colour for boot tops.
+Boot top paints require a mixture of the harder topside paints and coatings and the softer, leaching anti-fouling marine paint and most owners use a contrasting colour for boot tops.

 The battle to keep the hull and the elements apart is below the waterline, where fouling resulting from the growth of weed and barnacles results in loss of performance.
-Tropical waters, have harmful marine borers which penetrate wooden hulls decimate the wooden structure.
+Tropical waters have harmful marine borers which penetrate wooden hulls and decimate the wooden structure.

 Copper sheathing and copper and arsenic-impregnated antifouling paints and coatings were successful in combating growth and borers, but hulls still needed periodic scrubbing.

 The introduction of tributyl tin (TBT) in the 1970s were excellent antifouling agents, but their harmful effects on marine life resulted in a complete ban on their use in the late 1980s and a return to the copper and arsenic based antifouling paints.

 Two grades of marine antifouling paints are produced:

 The most skilled boat maintenance tasks is the application of marine paint and requires considerable time, patience and perfect working conditions.
 Successful finishes rely upon particular preparation of the surface to be protected or decorated, along with surfaces that must be filled and sanded so that all blemishes are removed on unpainted wood and Glass Reinforced Polyester (GRP) surfaces.